SuperNolvas/free-genai-bootcamp-2025/sentence-constructor/Claude/prompt.md

 * The table should not include prepositions or grammatical cases—the student must determine them.
 * The table should only have these columns: Russian, Transliteration, English.
 * Ensure no repeated words (e.g., if there are multiple verbs for “to see,” show the most common one).
+* Only include words that are directly needed for the target sentence construction
+* Before including a word, verify it would actually appear in the most natural translation
+* If multiple ways exist to express the same idea, only include vocabulary for the most common/natural construction
+* When uncertain about including a word, consider: "Would a native speaker actually use this word in this context?"

 Example: